tg222eu/PFsenseInstallation/README.md

 <br><br><br>

 ![alt text](https://github.com/tg222eu/PFsenseInstallation/blob/main/firstwebgui.JPG)<br>
-When logged into the web UI a wizard button will appear on the front page.
-Click on it, and follow the instructions
+When logged into the web UI a setuip wizard will appear on the front page , and follow the instructions
   - Hostname: Any
   - domain: Localdomain
   - DNS: 8.8.8.8